 During the first pass, even if animating to dialog the animator focuses on body language, strong poses and clear silhouettes.
 Accents in the dialog are visualized by hitting specific extremes, head nods, head turns, etc. During this pass quick access to all head angles is crucial.

 The standard approach is symbol swapping.
 It is a slow process that requires constant browsing of the Library for the desired head angle.
 This really interrupts the creative flow.

 To make things predictable and easy to control, all individual head angle symbols should have the same number of frames as the character timeline, and have to be synced to it.
-It can be done manually or by running the appropriate EDAP Tools command Sync Symbols To Timeline.
-(Although there is a Sync tickbox in tween properties panel, it only works in the case when symbols don’t change at keys.)
+It can be done manually or with one press of a button by EDAP Tools Sync Symbols To Timeline [ / ].
+(Although there is a default Sync checkbox in tween properties panel, it only works in the case when symbols don’t change at keys.)

 Example: A character speaks as it walks across the screen and turns its head.

 Between #1 and #32 we see the head in 3/4 rotating slightly from its pivot and going up and down.
 The mouth is synced to the audio track and there is a blink.
 This should be done inside F3/4 head symbol on frames #1 to #32.
 At #33 the head turns, displaying F angle for one frame, then a flipped F3/4 for one and then a flipped Profile angle at #35 which is later tweened up and down with a few nods until the end of the shot at #60.
 The F head will need one lip synced frame at #33; the F3/4 will need one more lip synced frame at #34; and the lip syncing of the P head should begin at #35 and end at #60.
 All head symbols should have 60 (or more) frames in their timelines.

 If timing needs to be changed later at character level, the heads must be re-synced and their internal timelines adjusted accordingly.

 5. Animating the characters – bubble or sandwich